ColdFusion Server Security Report [example.com]

 The ColdFusion Log4Shell / log4j Security Hotfix was not found to be installed on your server.
 This hotfix resolves a critical remote code execution vulnerability (CVE-2021-44228) and another important issue CVE-2021-45046.
 These issues are resolved by installing ColdFusion 2021 Update 3 or later or ColdFusion 2018 Update 13 or later.
 For CF2018 make sure you have applied the post installation AJP connector configuration step mentioned in CF2018 Update 8.

-The security hotfix referenced in Adobe Security Bulletin APSB19-14 was not found to be installed on your server.
-This hotfix resolves one critical (CVE-2019-7816) issue.
-The issues are resolved in ColdFusion 11 Update 18+ ColdFusion 2016 Update 10+ and ColdFusion 2018 Update 3+.
-For all security fixes to be effective you should also have Java 8 update 121 or greater installed.
+The security hotfix referenced in Adobe Security Bulletin APSB22-44 was not found to be installed on your server.
+This hotfix addresses 6 critical, 6 important, and one Moderate severity level issues.
+These issues are resolved in ColdFusion 2021 Update 5 or later, ColdFusion 2018 Update 15 or later.
+For CF2018 make sure you have applied the post installation AJP connector configuration step mentioned in CF2018 Update 8.

 ColdFusion Administrator is Public